-Students who are interested in obtaining more information on study abroad should contact the Student Life Office.8- A student who will be studying abroad for a semester will be required to attend study abroad information sessions, including but not limited to the application process, cost and compliance, departure orientation, as well as re-entry.
+Students who are interested in obtaining more information on study abroad should contact Lee Coletti at lcoletti@ hilbert.edu.
+A student who will be studying abroad for a semester will be required to attend study abroad information sessions, including but not limited to the application process, cost and compliance, departure orientation, as well as re-entry.
 Students will work with the Study Abroad department to ensure full preparation for this unique global experience.
 Upon return to the College, all credits earned through the exchange program will transfer back to the students' home institutions and be applied toward their undergraduate degree.